Transverse Surgery on Knots in Contact 3-Manifolds: Overtwisted Surgeries

 In order to calculate $rot_\Q(L^*)$, however, we must use the $N$ that comes from the contact surgery diagram.
 Thus we have the $n \times n$ matrix given by It can be verified that its inverse is given by

 We can then calculate that Finally, we can conclude that

-We now consider $k$ positive or negative stabilisations $L^*_{\pm k}$ of $L^*$, and plug the Thurston--Bennequin number and rotation number of $L^*_{\pm k}$ into Lemma~\ref{lem:S bound} to get a contradiction.
+We now consider $k$ positive or negative stabilisations $L^*_{\pm k}$ of $L^*$, and plug the Thurston--Bennequin number and rotation number of $L^*_{\pm k}$ into Lemma~\ref{lem:S bound} to show that that the complement of $L^*_{\pm k}$ is overtwisted, and hence that the result of surgery on $L$ is overtwisted..
 Let $L^*_k$ be the $k$-fold stabilisation of $L^*$ with stabilisation sign equal to the sign of $rot_\Q(L^*)$ (with any choice if the rotation vanishes).
 Then for large $k$,

 The first equality is true because the sign of the stabilisation is chosen to agree with the sign of $rot_\Q(L^*)$, and the second equality is true because $k$ is large and $tb_\Q(L^*)$ is positive.